 - 5th Night Free on Award Stays

 We stayed at the Hilton Oakland Airport hotel during an overnight layover in 2019.
 Before catching the shuttle to the airport for our early morning flight, we enjoyed a complimentary sit down breakfast.
-Our meal would have cost us $41 without our Gold Tier status.
+Our meal would have cost us $41 without the Gold Tier status included with the Hilton Surpass card.
 We also earned an 80% points bonus for our stay by paying with our Hilton Surpass card.
-Just another example of how simply taking advantage of the included benefits saved us money during our trip.
+Just another example of how simply taking advantage of the included benefits saved us money and helped us earn lots of extra points during our trip.

 Points, Points & More Points